josephthomas08/bikesharing/README.md

 The bikesharing project and its possible positive impact on the enviornment with additional health benefits for either gender and people of all ages were studiend and analysed from existing New york bikesharing data.

-The intent is to see the possiblity of replicating the same success in city of Des  moines with healthier alternative of travel and adding on the healtyh benfits for present and future generations.
+The intent is to see the possiblity of replicating the same success in city of Des  moines with healthier alternative of travel and adding on the health benfits for present and future generations.

 Considering the dynamics of such an investment in a city which could possibly be different than New york a better analysis will help the potetital investors to invest in profitable business and at the same time contributing into a excellent future for new generations by keeping greener, healthier  environment and well being.